chbrown/terraform-provider-network/README.md

 ## terraform provider for network information

-Right now it just provides your IP address by shelling out to `dig` and using OpenDNS's resolvers to echo back your IP by requesting the `A` record for the special name `myip.opendns.com`.
+Right now it just provides your IP address by shelling out to `dig` and using OpenDNS's resolvers to echo back your IP by requesting the `A` record for the special name `myip.opendns.com`, exactly like:

+    dig +short myip.opendns.com @resolver1.opendns.com

 This is exposed as the value `wan_ip_address` on a (data) resource named `network_info`.